mchmarny/dapr-pipeline/README.md

 To query Twitter API you will also need the consumer key and secret.
 You can get these by registering a Twitter application [here](https://developer.twitter.com/en/apps/create).

+#### Cognitive Services

+To analyze the sentiment you will also need an API token for the Azure [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
+You can learn more about the API and how to configure it [here](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-sentiment-analysis?tabs=version-2#sentiment-analysis-versions-and-features).

 ### Setup

 Assuming you have all the prerequisites mentioned above you can demo this dapr pipeline in following steps.
 First, start by cloning this repo: